Jean-Baptiste Bessières

-Jean-Baptiste Bessières, 1st Duke of Istria (/fr/; 6 August 1768 – 1 May 1813) was a French military leader of the French Revolutionary Wars and the Napoleonic Wars.
+Jean-Baptiste Bessières, duc d'Istrie (/ˈbɛsiɛər/ BESS-ee-air, /fr/; 6 August 1768 – 1 May 1813) was a French military leader of the French Revolutionary Wars and the Napoleonic Wars.
 He was made a Marshal of the Empire by Emperor Napoleon in 1804.

 Born into the petite bourgeoisie, Bessières began his military career during the French Revolution and was promoted to captain in the 22nd Chasseur à cheval Regiment.
 He was noticed during the Italian campaign of 1796–1797 by General Napoleon Bonaparte, who appointed him commander of the corps of mounted guides.
 In this capacity, Bessières participated in the Egyptian campaign until 1799, before being made a general under the Consulate for his distinguished service at the Battle of Marengo.
 He was elevated to the dignity of Marshal of the Empire in 1804 and took command of the cavalry of the Imperial Guard.

 A brilliant cavalry officer, Bessières distinguished himself in most of the major battles of the Napoleonic Wars, notably at Austerlitz, Eylau, Aspern-Essling and Wagram.
 In 1808, he played an active role in the Peninsular War, scoring a victory at Medina de Rioseco early in the conflict, the consequences of which were nevertheless short-lived.
 His performance three years later at the Battle of Fuentes de Oñoro, where his support for Masséna was lacking, generated controversy.
 He nevertheless took part in the Russian campaign in 1812, during which he saved Napoleon from a Cossack attack, and was given command of the entire French cavalry at the start of the German campaign.
 Bessières was killed by a cannonball on 1 May 1813 at Rippach, near Weißenfels, the day before the Battle of Lützen.

 Bessières was, according to Napoleon, "a reserve officer full of vigor, but prudent and circumspect."
 A mediocre commander-in-chief, he was, on the other hand, an excellent cavalry general, capable of initiative and who often personally led charges.
 The death of this cultivated, pious and popular man within the Guard was keenly felt by the Emperor, who declared of him: "he lived like Bayard, he died like Turenne."